Unit 2 | Critiquing and Designing Digital Learning Resources

 Draw or use a favourite concept mapping tool to begin to diagram connections from learning theory and instructional design (ID) frameworks to your proposed learning resource.
 You will add to your diagram to the Unit 2 Discussion Forum after completing Activity 2 below.
 Explain the elements of learning theory and ID frameworks that you believe influence and can connect with your proposal.
 Include theories and practices that are relevant in your professional context and the context of your learners.

-Activity 2 – Evaluating Digital Learning Resources
+Activity 2 – Evaluating Technology for Digital Resources

 The next step in the design thinking process is to narrow down your ideas and to select the most promising ones.
 When dealing with the creation of a digital learning resource, there are a variety of theoretical frameworks that can be used to help you make effective decisions about the choice and use of various digital tools.
-Some prominent frameworks include the SECTIONS model (Bates, 2015), Technological Pedagogical and Content Knowledge (TPACK) model (Rodgers, 2018), and the Substitution Augmentation Modification Redefinition (SAMR) model (Hamilton, Rosenberg, & Akcaoglu, 2016).
+Some prominent frameworks include the SECTIONS model (Bates, 2015), Technological Pedagogical and Content Knowledge (TPACK) model (Koehler & Mishra, 2009) and the Substitution Augmentation Modification Redefinition (SAMR) model (Hamilton, Rosenberg, & Akcaoglu, 2016).
 You may already be familiar with most of these frameworks, so please skim the articles as needed for a review of the models.
 An additional resource for you to explore is Anstey and Watson’s (2018) Rubric for eLearning Tool Evaluation.

 Activity 3 – Open Educational Resources (OER) – this is an optional activity.